 This tool contains icons for operations that effect transposition and enharmonic spelling.
 It also offers a wealth of operations for the creation of notes in non-standard tuning.
 Note that Live doesn’t support microtonal playback natively.
 Therefore, use LiveScore Editor’s built-in playback modes and the LiveScore playback engines.

 This tool contains icons for operations that effect affect “secondary” note attributes:

 Dynamics, ties, slurs, beaming and unbeaming, crescendo, decrescendo, ottava alta and ottava bassa and lyrics as well as a marks.
 Clicking on the Pitch, Amp, Hold, Dur and Text icons allows you to numerically change some note attributes, while the Slot tool allows you to attach additional messages to a note which will be sent out when the score is played back or the note is clicked on.
-Currently a slot message can either be a number, symbol, list or break-point function or a DJster parameter dump (see djster.georghajdu.de for more information).
+Currently a slot message can either be a number, symbol, list, break-point function or a DJster parameter dump (see djster.georghajdu.de for more information).

 This tool contains icons for measure, staff and track operations:

 Time signature, tempo, measure text, custom and default measure width, number of staff lines, current track (track 1 through 4; the maximum track number is set to 4 by default, but can be changed manually in the score file), appearance of barlines (single, double, period double or none), left and right repeats, number of repeats, as well as key-signature and clef menus.
 Select measures (not events) to apply any of those operations.

 The Scorepion menu is part of a plugin system that allows you to dynamically load Max patches, thus extending the functionality of the Editor.
 These Max patches reside in a particular folder within the MaxScore folder hierarchy.
 Refer to this page for further information.